KazaiMazai/SwiftletModel/README.md

 ## Save Entities

 Let's create a chat instance and put some messages into it.
-In order to do it we first need to create a context first:
+In order to do it we need to create a context first:

 ```swift